 Processing Charges (Publication Fees)

-The IJNSCFRT Journal have two peer review options:
+The IJNSCFRT Journal peer review process and processing charges:

 Author Registration and Submission Guidelines in the Journal

 To submit paper to IJNSCFRT journal; Authors should register themselves as authors using IJNSCFRT open journal system (IJNSCFRT OJS) using the following registration page.
 For already registered users; they should login to the journal and begin the five-step process to submit their papers.
 Authors can send the paper directly by email using email@example.com

 - Please add the email address firstname.lastname@example.org in your Email address book so that the messages from Editorial Office do not end up in your spam without you knowing it.

 - Submitted manuscripts to the journal should use the following template (download the template).

 - The manuscript should be arranged as follows:

 - a concise and informative title (as short as possible).

 2- Abstract: the abstract should convey the following information: